gphuang/gphuang.github.io/research.md

 [//]: #  todo: personal page, pdf files.

+* [Academic Page]() (note: I will try to upload the preprints to my new webpage, and the scripts to github in the near future.)

+* [Google Scholar](https://scholar.google.fr/citations?user=hrICCP0AAAAJ&hl=en)

-## Motivations
+### Motivations
   * to analyze speech/sounds with respect to articulatory and auditory cues.
   * to imitate the dual-process of human speech production and perception.
   * to develop intelligent computer systems capable of understanding natural language.

-## Publications

-* [Academic Page]() (note: I will try to upload the preprints to my new webpage, and the scripts to github in the near future.)

-* [Google Scholar](https://scholar.google.fr/citations?user=hrICCP0AAAAJ&hl=en)

-### An Investigation Into Language Model Data Augmentation For Low-resourced ASR And KWS
+### An Investigation into LM Data Augmentation For Low-resourced ASR And KWS

 <div class="imgcap">
 <div>